-USF Faculty Digital Accessibility Training Program
+USF Digital Accessibility Training Program

 Updated federal rules under HHS Section 504 (effective July 8, 2024) require USF to ensure that all digital course content is accessible to students with disabilities.
 In practice, this means the documents, slides, videos, and Canvas pages faculty post for students need to meet a recognized accessibility standard – WCAG 2.1 Level AA – by May 11, 2027.
 The materials faculty use most (syllabi, required readings, lecture slides, recorded video) are the highest priority.
 This training program gives faculty the knowledge and tools to make those changes themselves, at their own pace.